 12. Promote your @name outside of X

 If you already have a large audience on another social network, leverage it to get followers for Twitter.
 How?
 Promote your X username and share your best Twitter posts across networks.
+You can also share your Twitter profile by providing the URL link or generate a QR code with your Twitter profile link embedded.
+Share this QR code on different social media sites to boost your followers on Twitter.

 In the Crocs Instagram post above, the shoe brand uses a viral tweet to engage followers and promote its Twitter content.
 Since the brand has over 2 million Instagram followers and 172,000 Twitter followers, cross-promoting on Instagram is a smart growth tactic.